 How many of us, at some point in our lives, have asked this question: What’s the meaning of life?
 Maybe you didn’t say it with exactly those words.
 Maybe it was more like, “What’s it all about, this thing called life?”

 You might have scribbled it on a piece of paper or felt its deep pull somewhere in your body.

-It’s one of the enduring (and often elusive) existential questions that come up along the way, during turning points or dark nights of the soul or global pandemics.
+It’s one of the enduring (and often elusive) existential questions that come up along the way, during turning points or dark nights of the soul or challenging times in general.